Total CE Credit Hours: 1

 About the Course:

-This course is recommended for health care professionals, especially addiction counselors, psychologists, mental health counselors, social workers, and nurses who seek knowledge about how combination treatment extends marijuana abstinence; how sertraline does not help methamphetamine abusers quit; and how NIDA’s newest division mines clinical applications from basic research.
-It is appropriate for introductory to intermediate levels of participants’ knowledge.
+This course is recommended for health care professionals, especially addiction counselors, psychologists, mental health counselors, social workers, and nurses who seek knowledge about how the level of specificity of normative referents relates to student drinking behavior.
+It is appropriate for all levels of participants’ knowledge.

 American Academy of Health Care Providers in the Addictive Disorders (AAHCPAD)